11 best snorkelling sites in Queensland

-The first thing you might notice here is a huge field of giant clams outside the Orpheus Island Research Station squirting seawater during low tide, the result of an abandoned clam-farming experiment.
+The first thing you might notice at Orpheus Island is the huge field of giant clams outside the Research Station squirting seawater during low tide, the result of an abandoned clam-farming experiment.

 Orpheus has some of the most colourful coral outcrops (known as bommies) on the entire Great Barrier Reef, along with more than 1,000 species of reef fish, 340 varieties of hard corals and one of the region’s largest collections of soft corals.

 It’s just over an hour from the island to reach the outer reef, home to green turtles, manta rays, bull rays and reef sharks.
-Visit Orpheus between late June and mid-September, when you might just spot a migrating humpback!
+Visit Orpheus between late June and mid-September, when you might just spot a migrating humpback whale.

 5. Lady Musgrave Island | Southern Great Barrier Reef

-A pristine 1,200-hectare lagoon encircles the uninhabited coral cay of Lady Musgrave Island, 90 minutes from Bundaberg or The Town of 1770.
-Protected from the current and with fantastic visibility all year round, the lagoon is home to about 350 varieties of corals and 1,300 species of tropical fish, including triggerfish and clownfish, damsels and goatfish.
+Protected from the current and with fantastic visibility all year round, the lagoon is home to about 350 varieties of corals and 1,300 species of tropical fish, including triggerfish, clownfish, damsels and goatfish.